ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S17/costallocation2_slides.md

 ### How should we interpret the _status quo_?

-_"Most firms allocate common costs, presumably to prevent individual divisions from overconsuming the common resource."_
+_"Most firms allocate common costs, presumably to prevent individual divisions from overconsuming the common resource."_ (Zimmerman Textbook)

-- and yet, forcing firms to adopt cost accounting systems improves their performance, suggesting that _some_ firms may just be using allocations from financial or tax accounting.
+- and yet, forcing firms to adopt cost accounting systems improves their performance, suggesting that _some_ firms may just be using allocations from financial or tax accounting. ([Samuels, 2021](https://publications.aaahq.org/accounting-review/article/96/1/401/4242/Government-Procurement-and-Changes-in-Firm))

-### To allocate we need an allocation base:
+### To allocate we need an _allocation base/cost driver_:

+An allocation base or cost driver is the metric used to allocate costs (like the aspirin in the hospital example).

 - Choosing an allocation base is one of the most important topics in all of accounting.
-- To do it you need to analyze processes, data, and incentives.
+Choosing correctly requires analysis of processes, data, and incentives.
 - This focus on this critical aspect of accounting is missing from most texts and this course.
 - In this lecture we will consider the consequences of these choices.